-All of our product candidates are currently in research or clinical development, including our lead product candidate, ProHema, which is currently in Phase 2 clinical development.
+All of our product candidates are currently in research or clinical development, including our lead product candidate, ProTmune, which is currently in Phase 1/2 clinical development.
 We have not completed clinical development of or obtained regulatory approval for any of our product candidates.
-Only a small percentage of research and development programs ultimately result in commercially successful products, and we cannot assure you that any of our product candidates will demonstrate the safety and efficacy profile necessary to support further preclinical study, clinical development or regulatory approval.
+Only a small percentage of research and development programs ultimately result in commercially successful products, and we cannot assure you that any of our product candidates will demonstrate the safety and efficacy profiles necessary to support further preclinical study, clinical development or regulatory approval.

-We may delay or cancel our ongoing research and development activities for any of our product candidates for a variety of reasons, including:
+We may delay or cancel our ongoing research and development activities and our current or planned clinical development for any of our product candidates, including ProTmune, for a variety of reasons, including: